LTUC/amman-dotnet-401d2/Curriculum/Class05/FACILITATOR.md

 N/A

 ## What might students struggle with today?
-- The actual reasoning and implemenation behind the OOP principles usually go prettty smoothly.
+- The actual reasoning and implementation behind the OOP principles usually go pretty smoothly.
 I have found breaking it down by each principle and showing how it looks in both the diagram and the VS code helps concrete the idea/concept.

 ## What bugs, issues, or surprises have come up in the past for this class?
 - n/a

 ## General comments
-This is a pretty fun day, and a great opporutnity for the students to engage.
-I usually encourage class participation during thid day as we "build out" our parties.
+This is a pretty fun day, and a great opportunity for the students to engage.
+I usually encourage class participation during this day as we "build out" our parties.